lbhesse/e-commerce/README.md

 ## Labels

-Each category can be decomposed into a tripple of subcategories, e.g.
+Each category can be decomposed into a triple of subcategories, e.g.

     category = product category > product type > product details.